Skip to content

 Candidate segregation rules

 5. Define the global list of possible access roles.
 The multi-select picklist fields controlling the access must use the global value set Textkernel access roles, which is included in the package.
 You need to list all of the possible access roles you want, and add them to this global value set.
 In the examples, the custom field Segregation Roles (which is used on the primary Candidate and Vacancy objects) always uses this global value set.
+IMPORTANT: access roles must conform to the following regular expression format: [A-Za-z0-9]+.

-Go to SFDC Setup → Picklist Value Sets, and add a Global Value Set.
+Go to SFDC Setup β†’ Picklist Value Sets, and add a Global Value Set.

 6. Create sets of Textkernel Search Policy records on the Textkernel Search Policies tab.
 You should create a search policy for each type of user profile you want in your Textkernel index search results.
 Each search policy contains a set of access roles which a Salesforce User should see when viewing Search results.
+IMPORTANT: the API name of the Search policy must conform to the following regular expression format: [A-Za-z0-9_]+.

 7. Link your Salesforce users to the relevant search policies using the Textkernel Search Policy of User object.
 To do this, open the Textkernel Search Policy Record which you want to associate with Users.
 On the Related tab, you see a list of all the Search Policy of User records using this search policy.
 You should create a new record linking each Salesforce User to the appropriate search policy.
 When this is setup, you will see the linked Salesforce Users listed under the Related tab.